-Each row in this CSR representation is treated as a hash table (keyed on the partition id) for creation and updates.
-To determine the most connected parts that satisfy some filter criteria respective to each use case, we linearly search the hash tables.
-This linear search is substantially more efficient for smaller hash tables, so we limit the number of empty entries.
-Although $min(k, degree(v))$ is the maximum possible part connections for each vertex, we observe that many graphs (particularly regular graphs but even many irregular graphs) have a much smaller number of nonzero connections in practice.
-For instance, it is possible for a degree=100 vertex with $k = 128$ to only have one or two nonzero part connections.
-We set the hash table size to be slightly larger than the initial connectivity upon construction.
-This may cause insertions into the hash table to fail once this limited capacity is reached.
-When this occurs, we expand the hash table capacity and recalculate its contents.
-We assign a small amount of extra space to each hash table to limit the frequency that this is necessary.
+Each row in this CSR representation is treated as a hashtable (keyed on the partition id) for creation and updates.
+To determine the most connected parts that satisfy some filter criteria relative to each use case, we linearly search the hashtables.
+This linear search is substantially more efficient for smaller hashtables, so we limit the number of empty entries.
+Although $min(k, degree(v))$ is the maximum possible part connections for each vertex, we observe that many graphs (particularly regular graphs but even many irregular graphs) have a much smaller number of non-zero connections in practice.
+For instance, it is possible for a degree 100 vertex with $k = 128$ to only have one or two nonzero part connections.
+We set the hashtable size to be slightly larger than the initial connectivity upon construction.
+This may cause insertions into the hashtable to fail once this limited capacity is reached.
+When this occurs, we expand the hashtable capacity and recalculate its contents.
+We assign a small amount of extra space to each hashtable to limit the frequency with which this is necessary. \\